networkandcode/networkandcode.github.io/_posts/python/2020-06-27-python-errors-and-exceptions.md

 A Python program can break due to various types of Errors.
 We shall explore few of these errors in the post.
 To make best use of this post, you should know certain topics in Python3 such as datatypes, expression, pass statement, etc.

-Not all errors are significant, and hence there would be cases where we can skip certain errors to uninterrupt execution of our code, and this achieved with ```try except``` blocks.
+Not all errors are significant, and hence there would be cases where we can skip certain errors to uninterrupt execution of our code, and this is achieved with ```try except``` blocks.

 ### ZeroDivisionError
 This error is returned when we try to divide any number by 0